SuperPlatformFunctionality/spf-part-evm/README.md

 # ![moonbeam](media/moonbeam-cover.jpg)

-Run an Ethereum compatible blockchain based on Substrate.
+Run an Ethereum compatible ~~parachain~~ (blockchain for now, until parachains are available) based on Substrate.

 *See [moonbeam.network](https://moonbeam.network) for the moonbeam blockchain description.*
 *See [www.substrate.io](https://www.substrate.io/) for substrate information.*